-Nikon D7500 scene settings review and picture examples.
+Nikon D7500 scene settings picture samples.
 If you haven’t, please check out part one of this informal review of the Nikon D7500!

 “Scenes” have been available in Nikon cameras for years.
 They were already there in the D5000, which was the model I used between ’09 and ‘12.